lvgl/blog/_posts/2019-01-29- use iPodNano6 LCD for littlevgl.md

 Screen capture below shows all public functions of SSD2805.
 No text print, no shape draw or framebuffer operation.
 All GUI-related features are left to LittlevGL with a single API function `SSD2805_dispFlush(args)`, which has been designed to match the blueprint required not more or less.
 This is also the only function get called when screen refresh or update is required.<br>
 ![](https://github.com/techtoys/blog/blob/master/assets/iPodNano6/SSD2805_8080_drv_h.jpg)<br>

-Similarly the driver for CTP was developed and tested with basic program that prints coordinates of finger with pressure via serial port.
-Screen capture of SSD2541.h showing public functions below:<br>
+Similarly the driver for CTP was developed and tested with basic program that prints coordinates of finger with pressure to serial port.
+Screen capture of SSD2541.h is shown below.
+API function `SSD2541_getPoint(args)` is the only interface required by LittlevGL.<br>
 ![](https://github.com/techtoys/blog/blob/master/assets/iPodNano6/SSD2541_h.jpg)<br>
 In mingw32 console type `cd D:/esp32/SSd2541_drv_test`, repeat the same procedure as SSD2805 by `make menuconfig`, set Serial flasher config ---> to COM2 (in my case).
 Save changes and finally `make flash`.
 This time we need a terminal program like Serial Monitor of Arduino.

-API function `SSD2541_getPoint(args)` is the only interface required by LittlevGL.